Best-Rated DIY Tools

 Ratings Results

-This is the second time that Makita has taken home our top award; the last time was back in 2021.
-This year, along with Stanley, it scores a superb 5-Star Overall Satisfaction rating.
-It’s a rating Makita also earns for Reliability & Performance and Ease of Use.
+This is the third time that Makita has taken home our top award.
+This year, along with Black & Decker, it scores a superb 5-Star Overall Satisfaction rating.
+It’s a rating Makita also earns for Reliability & Performance and Quality/Durability.
+For Ease of Use and Value for Money, it earns excellent 4-Star ratings.

 Editor’s Notes